aws-samples/container-patterns/pattern/ecs-ec2-bottlerocket-cluster/index.md

 #### Define the cluster

-We will use the following CloudFormation template to define a cluster that uses a capacity provider that launches AWS Bottlerocket instances:
+We will use the following CloudFormation template to define a cluster that uses a capacity provider that launches Bottlerocket instances on Amazon EC2:

 <<< @/pattern/ecs-ec2-bottlerocket-cluster/files/cluster.yml